 Offering a 20% discount for select accommodations booked through Bald Head Island Limited Property Management

 Only a two-night minimum

 Wendy Wilmot Properties

-Alternatively, it is technically possible to stay on the mainland instead of on Bald Head Island, traveling back and forth via passenger ferry from Southport, however we do not recommend that for several reasons:
+Again, it is technically possible to stay on the mainland instead of on Bald Head Island, traveling back and forth via passenger ferry from Southport, but keep in mind the following:

 1) Careful home rental selection on BHI for a small group of friends or a family would likely be cheaper than staying in hotel rooms in Southport and having to make multiple trips to BHI on the ferry.